7 million federal student loans are in default, and garnishment is one of the many ways the government can get their money back from you.

 The first step in stopping student loan garnishment

 The first step in the process, called an Administrative Wage Garnishment, is for the lender or loan servicer to to notify in writing.
-This letter, sent by regular mail to the best address on file for you, will let you know how to object to the garnishment and request a hearing.
+This letter will let you know how to object to the garnishment and request a hearing.
+(It’s sent by regular mail to the best address on file for you.)

-You can request the hearing at any time, but the only way to prevent the garnishment from beginning is by making sure your request is received by the date stated in the letter.
-Make sure that you send your request so it’s received on time.
+You can request the hearing at any time.
+But the only way to stop the garnishment from starting is to make sure your request is received by the date stated in the letter.
+Send your request so it’s received on time.

 Once you request a hearing, an independent hearing officer will review your written statement and other documents to decide whether there’s a reason to halt the garnishment attempt.